I have tried. I have fought against every particle of my being and tried. I have swallowed an immense amount of anger and tried.

 I watched from our car as my absentee father, a man I did not know, signed the papers to allow the adoption.
 I cried silently, never letting anyone see my sadness.
 I had a photo of him.
 Taken before I was born.
 I would spend hours staring at a man I had an uncanny resemblance to but didn’t even know his birthday.
 My emotions were jumbled.
 Hatred and love coexisted.
 I longed for what I never knew.

 The adoption was finalized on March 7, 1989.
 Everyone seemed so happy.
 So, I did my best to be happy.
 I had a chance to have a father.
+I was a little excited and a lot terrified.
+I didn’t know what it meant to have a dad and I was pretty sure he had no idea what it meant to have a nine year old daughter.
+I daydreamed about us figuring it out together.

 As the years went on, we did not figure it out.
 He would bark orders and make arbitrary and rigid rules.
 I would rebel and scream.
 He would yell and swear.
 I would dream of leaving.
 Nine years after becoming father and daughter I did the best thing I could for our nearly non-existent relationship and I left.
 I moved out, never to look back.